 How to Get Out of Your Gym Membership Without Paying a Penalty

 But before resorting to forgery, there are a few legal and effective ways to cancel your membership without paying.
-Most gyms let you cancel free of charge under certain conditions like, illness, relocation, disability, and sudden unemployment.
-Even if your reasons for canceling fall under those accepted circumstances, it's still not as simple as it might sound.
-You have to submit "official" proof from your doctor, boss, or submit proof of your new address by showing a lease or bill in your name.
+Most gyms let you cancel free of charge under certain conditions like illness, relocation, disability, and sudden unemployment.
+Even if your reasons for canceling fall under those accepted circumstances, it’s still not as simple as it might sound.
+You have to submit “official” proof from your doctor, employer, or submit proof of your new address by showing a lease or bill in your name.

 If you're trying to ditch your gym membership because you'll be traveling for a few months, tending to an illness or family emergency, or even just in between freelance gigs, you can also opt to freeze your account instead of canceling it entirely.
 Most gyms let you stop paying your monthly membership for a certain amount of time, so long as you give them a heads up and plan to renew once the freezing period ends.